|Oracle® TimesTen In-Memory Database Replication Guide

 STORE attributes for an active standby pair.

-If a replication host has more than one network interface, you may wish to configure replication to use an interface other than the default interface.
-For details, see "Configuring network operations".
+If a replication host has more than one network interface, you may want to configure replication to use an interface other than the default interface.
+For details, see "Configuring network interfaces with the ROUTE clause".

 Automatic client failover is for use in High Availability scenarios with a TimesTen active standby pair replication configuration.
 If failure of the active TimesTen node results in the original standby node becoming the new active node, then automatic client failover feature automatically transfers the application connection to the new active node.

 For full details on how to configure and use automatic client failover, see "Using automatic client failover" in the Oracle TimesTen In-Memory Database Operations Guide.

 Note:Automatic client failover is complementary to Oracle Clusterware in situations where Oracle Clusterware is used, but the two features are not dependent on each other.
 For information about Oracle Clusterware, you can refer to Chapter 8, "Using Oracle Clusterware to Manage Active Standby Pairs".

 An active standby pair replicates an entire database by default.
 Use the